DasEd955/Stocks-Subreddit-Classifier/planning.md

 ### Minimum Viable Performance (MVP Threshold)

-For this classifier to be genuinely useful as a financial content filtering tool, the following minimum thresholds must be met on the held-out test set:
+For this classifier to be genuinely useful as a financial content filtering tool, the following minimum thresholds must be met on the held out test set:

 | Metric | Minimum Threshold | Rationale |
 |--------|-------------------|-----------|